nguyenhphilip/pn-blog/content/poems/to-sky.md

 * {{< poem-space >}}
 * Forgive me for asking twice,
 * I've already begged in prayer–
-* He gave me a palm filled with ice,
+* He returned a palm full of ice,
-* a reminder that life wasn't fair.
+* a reminder that life isn't fair.
 * {{< poem-space >}}
 * The crows made their sighs
 * and the sunflowers bowed,